jonorthwash/basic-turkic-word-list/README.md

 # basic-turkic-wordlist
-A basic Turkic word list for testing computational historical linguistics algorithms
+A basic Turkic word list in IPA for testing computational historical linguistics algorithms

 ## Limitations
 * There's only one word given per sense